ouropencode/OpenDocumenter/CONTRIBUTING.md

 Any contributions should consider the existing i18n support available through the `$i18n()` method.
 Any new strings added to the project should use this method for string internationalization.
 When adding a new string you will need to edit the `./src/index.js` file, and the `./example/config.json` file.

 ## Configuration
 All configuration is handled through a `.json` file provided by the end-user.
 Provided throughout the project via the `$config.*` variable.
-When adding a new parameter you will need to edit the `./src/index.js` file, the `./src-nuxt/plugins/envInject.js` file, and the `./example/config.json` file.
+When adding a new parameter you will need to edit the `./src/index.js` file, the `./src/environment.json` file, and the `./example/config.json` file.

-Care should be taken when altering the `envInject.js` file - the intention if to provide enough structure for the documentation to display even if no env is available to inject (this happens when running `yarn dev-nuxt`).
+Care should be taken when altering the `environment.json` file - the intention if to provide enough structure for the documentation to display even if no env is available to inject (this happens when running `yarn dev-nuxt`).
 Ideally, this means purely structural elements such as `{}` and `[]` although this isn't a hard requirement.

 ## Versions
 For versioning we use the [Semantic Versioning](https://semver.org) versioning scheme.
 Versioning will be managed by the $ourOpenCode team and contributors should leave all versions at the version forked.

-## `yarn dev-nuxt`
-When developing, using the `yarn dev` command can prove quite slow as it requires regenerating the whole documentation for every change, which can take upwards of 12 seconds on a good machine.

-To speed things up slightly, the nuxt can be run directly with the `yarn dev-nuxt` command.
-When running with this command no env data will be injected and no API is specified (see: [configuration](#configuration)).
-To get around this problem you can temporarily add values to the `./src-nuxt/plugins/envInject.js` file while you develop, but please don't commit these changes.